orca-app/orca/Readme.md

 **I am getting errors saying that `orca` is not found.**

 Please ensure that you have installed Orca to your system per the installation instructions above.
 Please also ensure that the Orca install directory is on your PATH.
-The installation path is printed when running `./orca dev install`.

 ## License